ishika2712/POS-HMM-Tagger/README.md

 ### Problem Formulation

 1. Simplified Model:
-Description: The goal was to implement part-of-speech tagging using a simplified Bayes net.
+The goal was to implement part-of-speech tagging using a simplified Bayes net.
 For this, we had to estimate the most-probable part-of-speech tag for each word in a sentence.

 2. HMM:
-Description: The goal was to implement the Viterbi algorithm for part-of-speech tagging using a richer Bayes net.
+The goal was to implement the Viterbi algorithm for part-of-speech tagging using a richer Bayes net.
 This model incorporated dependencies between words, making the tagging process more accurate.

 3. Evaluation:
-Description: The task involved loading training and testing data, deriving parameter estimates from the training corpus, and generating part-of-speech tagging results for each sentence in the testing file.
+Evaluation involved loading training and testing data, deriving parameter estimates from the training corpus, and generating part-of-speech tagging results for each sentence in the testing file.
 The program was required to assess performance using evaluation metrics, including word and sentence accuracy.

 ### Program Functionality: